bkitano/waller-project/README.md

 ### Requirements

 - An agent augments its own capability in a domain that “has economic or strategic significance.”
-[Bostrom]
+[Nick Bostrom](https://en.wikipedia.org/wiki/Superintelligence:_Paths,_Dangers,_Strategies)
 - All the agent has to do is improve itself, and persist its improvement.
 - The agent must exhibit awareness of its own improvement. (interpretability)